Number of candidates per country of origin

 45Malaysia4

-Country unknown1337
+Country unknown1329

-N = 3013 (countries with fewer than 4 candidates have been left out of the above table for reasons of privacy)
+N = 3092 (countries with fewer than 4 candidates have been left out of the above table for reasons of privacy)

 Conclusion

 The low but almost significant correlation with national average I.Q.'s shows that high-range tests tend to draw somewhat more candidates from countries with higher average I.Q.'s.
-For a proper understanding one should realize that the population sizes of the countries have not been controlled for, so this correlation could be (partly) caused by the larger populations of the countries with higher average I.Q.'s.
+For a proper understanding one should realize that the population sizes of the countries have not been controlled for, so this correlation could be (partly) caused by the very slightly larger populations of the countries with higher average I.Q.'s.

 Addition